Engineering Note

 • Unnecessary re-renders increase CPU usage

-• Large component trees amplify the issue
+• Large component trees amplify small performance issues

-• UI becomes slow under frequent updates
+• Dashboards feel heavy under frequent updates

 System Design / Approach